 Open and Clean Your Wine Bottle

 Remove the cork or the top of your wine bottle.
 Use a dry, soft cloth to remove any dust or other residue that could get into the wine during pouring.
-Wipe the top of the bottle, as well as the rim of the decanter.
+Wipe the top of the bottle, and also clean the rim of the decanter.

 Check the Sediment

-Be mindful: Don’t shake the bottle too much during this process, or you’ll swirl up the sediment and mix it back into the wine accidentally.
+Be mindful: Do not shake the bottle too much during this process, or you will swirl up the sediment and mix it back into the wine accidentally.

 Pour the Wine into the Decanter Slowly